BravingTheBacklog/bravingthebacklog.github.io/_posts/2019-04-05-top-10-gba-games-in-my-backlog.md

 ## 2. {% include game.html game="Kirby & the Amazing Mirror" %}

+**Edit:** Unfortunately, Kirby & the Amazing Mirror just wasn't what I was looking for in a Kirby game.
+It seems like a good game, it's just not for me, so I won't be finishing my playthrough.
+[Read more about my experience with it here]({% post_url 2019-11-18-what-im-playing-no-46 %}) if you're curious.

 Kirby games and always packed to the brim with charm and fun!
 I imagine The Amazing Mirror will prove to be no different.
 One thing that always strikes me as a little funny is how angry Kirby always looks on the North American box art.